Migration from Jenkins to Codefresh

 Notice that for several popular tools, Dockerhub already contains several images.

-Of course, you can create your own Docker image with the exact tools that you want and then use it from the private Codefresh registry or any other registry in your pipeline.
+Of course, you can create your own Docker image with the exact tools that you want and then use it from the any Docker registry or any other registry in your pipeline.

 Migrating Jenkins pipelines